juliusbroomfield/interview-prep/Algorithms/Problem Solving Paradigms/dynamic-programming.md

 ## Matrix Chain Multiplication

-Let's look at matrix chain multiplication, another algorithm covered in CS3510, which also happens to be a 2D DP problem by design.
+Let's look at matrix chain multiplication, another algorithm covered in CS3510, another DP problem.

 Say we want to multiply three matrices $X$, $Y$ , and $Z$.
 We could do it like $(XY)Z$ or like $X(YZ)$.